UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 ### MATLAB Batch

 With MATLAB you can e.g. submit jobs directly to our job queue scheduler, without having to use slurm's commands directly.
 Let us first make two small function.
-The first one, little simpler, saved in the file parallel_example.m:
+The first one, little simpler, saved in the file ``parallel_example.m``:

 ```matlab
     function t = parallel_example(nLoopIters, sleepTime)